Prison Education Program

 How The Internet Works

-How The Internet Works teaches the fundamental concepts that power the internet including the evolution of the first computer networks, the importance of breaking digital information into small packets and how information is sent from one computer to another.
-Additionally, this guide provides helpful information about staying safe online and getting a job in the field of internet technology.
+How The Internet Works teaches the fundamental concepts of internet technology.
+Level’s internet technology training for people in prison covers the evolution of the first computer networks, the importance of breaking digital information into small packets and how information is sent from one computer to another.
+Additionally, this guide provides helpful information about staying safe online and getting a job in the field of internet technology after release from prison.

 What they'll learn: